-Instructor Office: ISB 241 F Instructor Phone: 413,545,8394
+Instructor Office: ISB 241 F Instructor Phone: 413.545.8394

-Instructor Email: mcdaniel@chem.umass.edu (Your email subject must contain "CHEM-267" without quotes.
+Instructor Email: mcdaniel@chem.umass.edu (Your email subject must contain "CHEM-269" without quotes.
 If it does not, it will be directed to an unmonitored SPAM folder.)

 After reading this in its entirety, go to the general handouts page of the course website.
 Read through the technique prelab example.
-When you have finished with that, go to the schedule of experiments and navigate to the ChemDraw Activity.
+When you have finished with that, go to the schedule of experiments and download ChemDraw, the industry standard in drawing organic molecules, by clicking the "Detailed Software Download Instructions."

 This courses utilizes an electronic lab notebook (ELN).
 It is simply Microsoft Word, which is available free of charge to all students enrolled in a UMass course.
 For a free Office365 download, see page 2 of this syllabus.
+Do not use Google Docs as an alternative to Word.
+Docs is not compatible with the chemistry drawing software.